Burning off: Examples

 Individual entertainers who had signed to expensive contracts with a network but experienced diminishing returns early on in the contract would often have their contracts burnt off by having them appear in guest spots on variety shows and other low-priority projects.
-Milton Berle was tied into a contract with NBC that ostensibly tied him to the network until 1981, but by 1960, his star power had faded so dramatically that he had been reduced to hosting a bowling show to burn off the contract.
+Milton Berle, known as "Mr. Television" from being one of the medium's first stars, was tied into a deal with NBC which was nearly a lifetime contract (only ending in 1981), but by 1960, his star power had faded so dramatically that he had been reduced to hosting a bowling show to burn off the contract.
 This, too, failed, and Berle was released from his contract in 1961.
 Paul Lynde had signed a similar, shorter-term agreement with ABC, but after the failures of The Paul Lynde Show and ABC's efforts to shoehorn him into Temperatures Rising, Lynde was reduced to occasional specials (such as The Paul Lynde Halloween Special) and guest spots on other shows such as Donny & Marie; although Lynde found some success with the specials, his uncooperative behavior led to him being fired in 1978.

-After Jackie Gleasons 1961 panel game for CBS, You're in the Picture, was met with dismal reception, the following week's "episode" famously featured Gleason delivering a self-deprecating "apology" for the program.
-The remaining commitment to the timeslot was burned off as the talk show The Jackie Gleason Show.
+After Jackie Gleasons 1961 panel game for CBS, You're in the Picture, was met with dismal reception, the following week's "episode" famously featured Gleason delivering a self-deprecating monologue as an "apology" for the preceding week's program.
+The remaining commitment to the timeslot was burned off as the talk show The Jackie Gleason Show.The Drew Carey Show followed its very successful first seven seasons on ABC with two seasons that fell heavily into burning-off territory.
+The show premiered during the start of the 2002-03 slate for its eighth season, but declining ratings led ABC to pull the show after its 14th episode in late January 2003, and the remaining twelve season eight episodes did not air until that summer.
+ABC pressured Warner Bros.
+TV to agree to a settlement to cancel the show before the ninth season, but after WBTV threatened a breach of contract lawsuit, they simply aired all of the episodes during the summer of 2004.
+Many of those episodes were aired out of production order and until the few shows up to and including the series finale, had zero promotional backing on ABC.